Hadi-08/Hadi-08/README.md

 Undergraduate Double Major in Political Science and Economics.

-Building toward a career in corporate risk, investigations, due diligence, and consulting with a focus on Northeast and Southeast Asia.
+Building toward a career in corporate risk, investigations, due diligence, and consulting with a focus on East and Southeast Asia.

 ## Currently building
 - SQL for investigative and compliance data workflows